wonkodv/reqtrace/FORMATS.md

 Requirement IDs must be unique (REQ_UNIQUE_ID) so each use of the `unsafe` keyword will have to have a different ID.

+Covers:
+*   REQ_FORMATS: Well defined Formats

 ### FMT_RS_UNSAFE_NEEDS_ID: Unsafe Without Id Produce Error

 Occurrences of the `unsafe` keyword without a comment that gives an ID produce a parsing error.

+## Regex Parsing

+Custom Parsers can be defined which are backed by regular Expressions.
+There are two methods a simple and approachable one, and a complex and powerul one.

+### FMT_REGEX_MULTIPASS

+The Text File is parsed in phases:

+1. Load Text File
+2. Replace the Text using Regular expressions.
+This can be used to remove headers or footers

+Match Everything sort later
+    1 big Regex with Names for attributes
+    A Req Starts, everything that follows gets attached to that req until the next starts.

+### FMT_REGEX_STATEMACHINE
+Statemachine:
+    List of Regexes
+    List of states:
+        State Name, Regex Name, Attribute to set and State that results from it

 # Output Formats